War-Team-Mega-Hack-3-0/Server/README.md

 // or

-npm run test:silent // this will run without logging to the console
+npm run test:silent // this will run without logging debug logs to the console
 ```